CutTheCrapTech/homelab/.devcontainer/README.md

 Note: Suggest to use original image (i.e no need to change step 1,2 and 3) to reduce complexity, unless you have a specific reason to use a different image.
 When you do have a valid reason not to,that you think benefits others, raise a Issue/PR.

-Note: By default, tries to load `.env` from the project root and `.devcontainer/infisical_secrets.env` to the environment variables in the devcontainer.
+Note: By default, tries to load `.env` from the container home at `$HOME/infisical_secrets.env` to the environment variables in the devcontainer.

 ## Infisical Setup (Optional)